jaySiddhapura-eng/MySQL-Primer/README.md

 ## Core Concepts in RDB [relational database]

  1. Row X Column [R = attributes , C = values]

  2. C = single attribute .
 R = Entry

- 2. Non-Relational [NoSQL / not just SQL]

-   1. Non table format database

  3. **Primary key**

-     	1. Special column<br>
+    1. Special column

-     	2. That attribute of the column will represents the primary key<br>
+    2. That attribute of the column will represents the primary key

-     	3. Can be consider as token for each entry [generally UID is primary key]<br>
+    3. Can be consider as token for each entry [generally UID is primary key]

-     	4. <u>User can provide primary key and retrieve the corresponding data</u><br>
+    4. <u>User can provide primary key and retrieve the corresponding data</u>

-     	5. Unique entry, no same value between two entries<br>
+    5. Unique entry, no same value between two entries

 4. **Surrogate key**

     1. Does not hold any real world importance<br>

-        2. But necessary to represent the entry inside the database [example UID]<br>
+    2. But necessary to represent the entry inside the database [example UID]

 5. **Natural key**

     1. A key which used in data base to uniquely identify the entry

     2. Also the same key holds real world importance

     3. Example: database entry with social security number

 6. **Foreign key**

     1. **Map the row or entry** in one table to the other table

     2. Example: one data base with branch ID column - there is one more database which has branch ID related data so by using branch ID 	 of one database operator can go to another database

     3. This key can be used to define the **relationship between tables/database**

     4. Possibility of having **more than 1 foreign key** for one entry

     5. Foreign key can **hold the reference to the another entry** in the same data table

 7. **Composite key**

     1. Composite key needs two attributes

     2. To uniquely identify each raw, you need both the keys of composite key

     3. No individual key of composite key can identify that particular row

 ## How to Create Table in MySQL?